nonspecialist/cevoaustralia.github.io/_posts/2016-08-08-migrating-to-aws.markdown

 ---
 layout: post
 title:  "Migrating to AWS"
-description: How MYOB benefited from migrating to Amazon Web Services to automate infrastructure, provide self-servicing & reduce costs
+description: How MYOB benefited from migrating to AWS to automate infrastructure, provide self-servicing & reduce costs
 date:   2016-08-08
 categories:
   - devops